-- 3-hour courses that meet 3 times/week – 9 absences
+- 3-hour courses that meet 3 times/week – 9 class absences

-- 3 hour courses that meet 2 times/week – 7 absences
+- 3-hour courses that meet 2 times/week – 7 class absences

-- 3 hour courses that meet 1 time/week – 3 absences
+- 3-hour courses that meet 1 time/week – 3 class absences

-- 2-hour courses that meet 2 times/week – 7 absences
+- 2-hour courses that meet 2 times/week – 7 class absences

-- 2-hour courses that meet 1 time/week – 3 absences
+- 2-hour courses that meet 1 time/week – 3 class absences

 Courses Taught by Visiting Scholars

-- 3-hour course that meets 5 times/week—8 absences
+- 3-hour courses that meet 5 times/week—8 class absences.

-It is each student’s responsibility to make sure to sign the roll sheet in each class in which the student is present.
-It is a violation of the Honor Code to falsify information on a class roll sheet in any manner.
-Such falsification includes, but is not limited to, the following: “back signing” for the dates on which the student was not present; signing for another student who is not present; procuring another student to sign for a student who is not present; and signing or initialing a roll sheet to claim attendance when the student was not actually present in the classroom or missed a substantial portion of the class.
+It is each student’s responsibility to make sure to record their attendance in each class meeting in which the student is present.
+It is a violation of the Code of Student Professional Responsibility to falsify attendance information in any manner.
+Such falsification includes, but is not limited to, the following: “backsigning” for the dates on which the student was not present; recording attendance for another student who is not present; procuring another student to record attendance for a student who was not present; recording attendance when the student was not actually present or has missed a substantial portion of the class; or sharing credentials for recording attendance through Moodle or other attendance-tracking software with a student who was not actually present in class or has missed a substantial portion of the class.